 This is an established fact that religious institutions were founded prior to the partition of the Subcontinent 3 and they were baring the responsibility of religious, cultural and social education.
-The graduates of such religious institutions were able to render services as civil servant and religious scholar at the same time 4 .
+The graduates of such religious institutions were able to render services as civil servant and religious scholar at the same time 4.
 In the 18th and 19th centuries these institutions have remarkable history as they opened pathways for the people and made them aware about the dangerous propaganda applied by the non-Muslims in the Subcontinent as they also united the Muslims and made them on the same platform against opposition.

-After the unexpected results of the freedom war in 1857 the Muslims, who were ruling the Subcontinent since years and now became ruled by the British, thought that a new educational system launched by the British would be dangerous for the Muslim as it would demolish their Islamic, cultural and social identity so they were conscious
+After the unexpected results of the freedom war in 1857 the Muslims, who were ruling the Subcontinent since years and now became ruled by the British, thought that a new educational system launched by the British would be dangerous for the Muslim as it would demolish their Islamic, cultural and social identity so they were conscious about it 5.
+This fact has been admitted by Sir William Hunter as he says: "Before we

-1 Muśtafā Bashīr, The methodology of research and fatwa Sevad Sāabiq and Yousuf Qardāvī as example (dar al fath, Umman, 1431A.H). p.
+1 Muśtafā Bashīr, The methodology of research and fatwa Seyad Sāabiq and Yousuf Qarḍāvī as example (dār al fatḥ, Ummān, 1431A.H). p.
 96